Gheorghe Chițu: Youth

 Young Gheorghe attended primary school in Craiova, after which he began his studies at Ioan Maiorescu's lyceum (the ancestor of Carol I National College) in that same city.
 It was at this stage that he debuted as a poet, with a French-language ode to the reigning Wallachian Prince, Alexandru II Ghica.
-He had a hard time making ends meet, and had to support himself from tutoring less competent students, including a young Carada.
+He had a hard time making ends meet, and had to support himself by tutoring less competent students, including a young Carada.
 As a protégé of Prince Gheorghe Bibescu, Chițu was finally sent to continue his studies at Saint Sava College in Bucharest.
-Upon graduation, he taught classical languages there.
+Upon graduation, between 1847 and 1848, Saint Sava employed him as part of its staff; he taught classical languages.
 Granted a "modest scholarship" to study abroad, Chițu subsequently entered the University of Vienna law school.
 As noted by researcher George Mil.
 Demetrescu, he attended the classes and had a qualification certificate, but never took an actual graduation diploma.
 An active supporter of the Wallachian Revolution of 1848, Chițu joined a Revolutionaries' Club, formed around his former teacher Maiorescu.
 He was named Revolutionary Commissioner and director of propaganda for Oltenia, helping to raise soldiers for Gheorghe Magheru's National Guard.
 He wrote articles for Naționalul newspaper and may also be the author of two revolutionary manifestos that are also attributed to Maiorescu and Emanoil Quinezu.

+On 18 July 1850, Chițu published in Vestitorul Românesc newspaper a piece announcing the creation of a National Theater Craiova, in its first incarnation.
+While still residing in the Austrian Empire, he took courses in Slavistics under Franz Miklosich and printed his own "distinctly religious and patriotic" book, Oracolul anului 1851 ("An Oracle for the Year 1851").
+He greatly enjoyed his studies, and was congratulated by his professors; he also kept contact with Craiova's schoolteachers, offering to send them scientific literature.
+Though he preferred Vienna after hearing of the anti-revolutionary repression in his native country, he was still persecuted in exile by Prince Schwarzenberg's government; Oracolul was read as urging for the liberation of all Romanians, including those in lands governed by Austria, resulting in Chițu being briefly detained as a political suspect during August 1851.
+In one of his letters from the period, he recorded rumors that Wallachia and Moldavia were destined to be fused into a single Romanian state, as a project of the great powers, though he feared that the end result would be full-on exploitation by foreign capitalists.